aeslava97/RP_notes/README.md

 * Gain 0.25% to 0.5% body weight per week over 16 weeks (says DR Mike)
 * Calorie increase 250 cals from baseline

+## Maintenance and Mini Cuts <a name="maintenance_and_mini_cuts"></a>
+* Stick to your DIET FOODS
+* Substract 50% of your surpluss away
+    * this is to keep weight UP and muscle
+* Watch weight
+    * you should lose about 2% just from post diet water
+    * as soon as you pass that threshold, add 250 cals
+* Reduce training volume
+    * this should be done a week after bulk is completed
+    * it should stay HALF OR LESS for 2-4 weeks
+        * good idea for strength training (3-10 reps)
+        * active rest is also an option (2 weeks of barely trainng)
+* Minicut
+    * 4-6 weeks
+    * 0.5%-1.25% weight loss per week (scales inversely)
+    * Train 2/3 or 3/4 the volume as usual

 # Hypertrophy Made Simple <a name="hypertrophy"></a>